 It took me much more time than I’d like to admit to fix this problem.

-When first trying to launch the new Outlook for Windows in a lab environment, I was prompted to sign in with another user’s credentials.
-The problem was that the account of the user was long gone – neither the user nor their Microsoft 365 tenant existed any more.
+When first trying to launch the new Outlook for Windows in a lab environment, Outlook wanted me to sign in with another user’s credentials.
+The problem was that the user’s account was long gone – neither the user nor their Microsoft 365 tenant existed any more.
 It didn’t prevent the user’s profile from being cached, though.

 Unlike the standard sign-in prompt, this one didn’t let me sign in as another user.
 First attempt to close the sign-in window caused it to appear once again.
 The second one returned the LogonFailed error.